 He is good-natured and even-tempered.
 This bold and adventurous dog is an alert and protective watchdog.

 He will protect your property with great passion.
 When his humans indicate that visitors are welcome, he will accept them immediately.

 The Hovawart has a good scenting nose.
 He is intelligent and can be trained to a high degree.
 The best results are achieved with consistent, loving, and well-balanced training.

 Unlike most types of working breed dogs, Hovawarts are not as eager to please their humans and need a rewards-based kind of training.

 If positive encouragement is not used, this dog can lose interest and become stubborn during training.
 It is also important that Hovawart owners demonstrate a loving but firm style of leadership.

 Hovawarts are expensive to feed during their first twelve months when they are growing very quickly.

 After about a year, they can be reduced to two meals.
 Hovawarts work hard and require a well-balanced diet.
-They can eat most high-quality dry foods.
+They can eat the most high-quality dry foods.